Nia Franklin

 Nia Imani Franklin (born July 27, 1993) is an American composer and beauty pageant titleholder.
 In June 2018, she was crowned Miss New York 2018.
 On September 9, 2018, she was crowned Miss America 2019 in Atlantic City, New Jersey, by the outgoing Miss America 2018, Cara Mund.

-With her win, 2019 became the first year that all four major United States-based pageants were won by black women; other titleholders were Zozibini Tunzi of South Africa (as Miss Universe 2019), Kaliegh Garris (as Miss Teen USA 2019), and Cheslie Kryst (as Miss USA 2019).
+With her win, 2019 became the first year that all four major United States–based pageants were won by black women; other titleholders were Zozibini Tunzi of South Africa (as Miss Universe 2019), Kaliegh Garris (as Miss Teen USA 2019), and Cheslie Kryst (as Miss USA 2019).

 Early life and education

-Franklin was born on July 27, 1993.
-She is the oldest daughter born to James and Kristy Franklin.
-She has two younger siblings; a sister, Bailey, and brother, J.D.
+Franklin was born on July 27, 1993, the oldest daughter born to James and Kristy Franklin.
+She has younger siblings, sister Bailey and brother J.D.

 Franklin graduated from North Davidson High School in Welcome, North Carolina, in 2011.
 She then attended East Carolina University in Greenville, North Carolina, and graduated with a degree in music composition in 2015.
 During her freshman year at East Carolina University, Franklin's father was diagnosed with non-Hodgkin lymphoma.
 Years later, her father relapsed twice and required a stem cell transplant.
 Franklin was found to be a match and then donated her stem cells, ultimately leading to her father's remission.

-After graduating from East Carolina, she attended the University of North Carolina School of the Arts (UNCSA) and earned her Master of Music in 2017 also in music composition.
+After graduating from East Carolina, she attended the University of North Carolina School of the Arts (UNCSA) and earned her master of music degree in 2017, also in music composition.
 She composed a chamber opera titled King Solomon that premiered in 2015.
 Franklin moved to New York City after being selected as a 2017 William R. Kenan Jr. fellow with the Lincoln Center for the Performing Arts' education division.